Kiyotoko/ordis/README.md

-# Cephalon
+# Ordis

-Cephalon is a discord plugin bot where you can easily  write, install and run your own plugins.
+Ordis is a discord chat bot.